crane-cloud/documentation/cranecloud/docs/applications/dockerWithDB.md

 * Select number of app replicas you want

-* Enter absolute URL to the docker image -- this is your dockerhub username/yourimage name in this example above it is "nginxdemos/hello"
+* Enter absolute URL to the docker image -- this is your dockerhub username/image_name in this example above it is "nginxdemos/hello"

 * Enter the entry command if any